mvolkmann/rust-parallel-options/README.md

 # rust-parallel-options

-This demonstrates many options for executing a pair of functions in Rust including:
+This demonstrates many options for executing a pair Rust functions including:

 1. serially: one at a time
 1. concurrently: taking turns using a single thread